| In

 |

-The
+| The

-This year you would enter the hallway thru a front facade
+front facade of Shady Echo's. | | This year you would enter the hallway thru a front facade

 that looked like a brick building (large sheets of painted